 Bollywood Songs: A Tapestry of Artistic Expression

 This YouTube channel is a good place to learn 3D designing in CAD software.
-If you are a 3D Designer, product designer, or just interested in User Experience, then this is a good design YouTube channel to bookmark.
+If you are a 3D Designer, product designer, or just interested in User Experience, then this is a good design YouTube channel to subscribe to.
 The 3D learning tutorials on this channel are detailed and offer comprehensive explanations of how to design 3D objects.

 As the name would suggest, this YouTube channel has dedicated episodes from masters in the field.
 Not every video is about a creative profession but even if it isn’t your field, there are still good lessons in management.
 They cover topics like creative writing, fashion design, the culinary arts, Videography and more.
 MasterClass has even had famous guests like Melinda Gates, Richard Branson and Marques Brownlee.